-Haglund's deformity or "pump bump" most commonly affects women who wear rigid pump style shoes.
-In addition to wearing this specific shoe type, high arched feet, tight Achilles tendon, and faulty foot mechanics also puts people at greater risk for this condition.
+Haglund's deformity or "pump bump" most commonly affects women who wear rigid pump-style shoes.
+In addition to wearing this specific shoe type, high-arched feet, tight Achilles tendons, and faulty foot mechanics also put people at greater risk for this condition.

 Plantar fibromas are benign tissue tumors or growths found under the arch of the foot.
 Unlike plantar warts, which grow on the skin, these grow deep inside the plantar fascia ligament.
 Often these lumps are painless, but when there is pain treatment can include orthotics to remove pressure on the arch, steroid injections, or surgical removal.

 Need Relief from a Lump or Bump on Your Foot in Seattle, Washington?
 Request an Appointment Now

 Don't let a lump or bump on your foot cause you worry.
 Complete the contact form on this page or call our office, the Foot and Ankle Center of Lake City, at 206-368-7000 to schedule an appointment with Dr. Rion Berg.

 Most new patients are seen within 1-2 week's time.
 During your initial visit, Dr. Berg will spend up to 30 minutes getting to know you, your podiatry complaints, and your goals so that he can recommend the treatment best meets your needs.
 Don’t wait—contact us today.